With at least 3.5 billion fans, football is easily the most followed sport in the world today.

 What are the most supported football clubs in the world?

-Now, it can be tricky to settle on the most popular football club in the world, especially with elite outfits like Real Madrid, PSG, Manchester United, Juventus, and many others always boasting a huge fanbase.
-But because the numbers don't lie, we have dug deeper into this topic to unearth some interesting findings.
+Settling on the most popular football club in the world can be tricky, especially with elite outfits like Real Madrid, PSG, Manchester United, Juventus, and many others claiming a position at the top.

-In compiling this list of the most supported football clubs worldwide, we examined the number of followers on major social media platforms such as Facebook, X, Instagram, and TikTok.
-These numbers are constantly changing, so some clubs are likely to overtake others in our future updates.
+In compiling this list of the most supported football clubs worldwide, we have considered the number of followers on major social media platforms, including Facebook, X, Instagram, and TikTok.

 1) Real Madrid